 With the OAT test there are over 70 different markers and you cannot look at each one in isolation, as the results of one marker may influence the meaning of a different organic acid marker.

-So while the Great Plains OAT test gives us a lot of information, what is even more important is that you have a doctor or naturopath who is skilled at interpreting the results and implementing a treatment plan.
+So while the Great Plains laboratory test gives us a lot of information, what is even more important is that you have a doctor or naturopath who is skilled at interpreting the results and implementing a treatment plan.

-The Organic Acid Test is a simple at-home test that only requires the collection of urine, and if you have a young child or a child with special needs the Great Plains lab can provide an easy solution for collection.
+The Organic Acids Test is a simple at-home test that only requires the collection of urine, and if you have a young child or a child with special needs the Great Plains lab can provide an easy solution for collection.

 Certain compounds can increase a couple of the biomarkers and give false positives so following the instructions is important for accurate results.
 For 48 hours before you collect the urine sample, you should avoid apples, grapes, raisins, pears, cranberries, and the juice of these fruits.
 You should also avoid arabinogalactan, Echinacea, reishi mushrooms, and ribose supplements for 48 hours before collection.